‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 Where would a teacher like you get that kind of money?

+He knew how to win the game.
 I've seen the half a million dollars off.

-But two and a half million dollars.
+But been up two and a half million dollars.

-But the rules don't make to lose.
+But the rules.
+I don't make to lose.

 I will kill your entire bloodline.
+Just change.

+What's going on?
 Time to get away from me.

 I've never done anything like this before.
+You've got to meet me.

 Do you understand the gravity of your situation?

+A gambler.
 I came to play.

 Rittard R.

-All right, CR, this movie came out.
+All right, CR.
+This movie came out.

 We knew each other.
+Yeah.

-We were at Grantland.
+We were at Grandland.
+Yeah.

+And Wesley Morris skewered this movie.
 And then you did a blog post and you really liked it.

 I loved it.

 You guys were like, like Jack and who's the other guy in Lost?
+Oh, Jack and Swords.
 Jack and Locke?
+Yeah, Jack and Swords.

+Jack and Locke, yeah.
+And

 And this was one that just kind of came and went.

-Like even with Wahlberg, it didn't really like make much of an impact either commercially or critically, but it's kind of like, at least for me, lived on.
+Like even, even with Wahlberg, it didn't really like make much of an impact either commercially or critically, but it's kind of like, at least for me, lived on.

 And I go back to it really often just to see just how fucking weird it is at times.
+Yeah, I remember he passed through the whole Grand Land universe because he really promoted this.

+And he did my podcast.
 This was like an Oscar movie.

+Yeah.
 He lost all this weight for it.

-He, uh, I remember being excited because he did the podcast and he never really talked about boogeynights that much, but during the podcast, I asked him about boogeynights because we were doing oral history for it.
+I remember being excited because he did the podcast and he never really talked about boogeynights that much, but during the podcast, I asked him about boogeynights because we were doing oral history for it.

 We were able to grab what he said and put it in there.
+But he was really confident this was going to be a big movie.

 And it just wasn't.

+But now it has this whole second life and it's been on cable a lot.
 And I also think it's one of those movies you really do have to watch a few times.

-So it feels like a cop-out, but I don't think it is because there's a lot, there's a lot of themes in this movie.
+So it feels like a cop-out, but I don't think it is because there's a lot.
+There's a lot of themes in this movie.

 It's mostly a movie about ideas.